CORE-Robotics-Lab/HetNet/README.md

 - Fire-Commander: ``python main.py --env_name fire_commander --nfriendly_P 2 --nfriendly_A 1 --nprocesses 1 --num_epochs 2000 --hid_size 128 --detach_gap 5 --lrate 0.0001 --dim 5 --batch_size 500 --max_steps 80 --hetgat --hetgat_a2c --seed 5``

 ## Sample Run Commands for Baselines
 This is currently a work in progress.
+Baselines that are supported are MAGIC, IC3Net, CommNet, and TarMAC.
 We are doing some large refactoring.
 Please email us with any urgent concerns!

 ## Citation